arhwang12/Retail-Business-Case-Study/README.md

 ●	Predictive model
 ●	Clustering
 However, to stress this again, it is up to your imagination, and you should feel free to be creative or come up with other approaches.

-Rules:
-Please provide us with all your output materials (code, scripts, text, Jupyter notebook, mark-down documents), even if it is not finished.
-Please comment your code extensively.
-Understanding how and why you did something is more important for us than the result of your analysis.
-Please submit your work under ‘Submit results here’ folder.